Updated on: 3/7/2019

 - The second is about a crash that injured 2 people on April 10.

 - Before the April crash, 4 people were injured in March during a 3 vehicle crash

 The tipping point for many came last summer when, within a three month timeframe, a car plowed into a Columbia City salon and a pickup hit crashed into a police car, city bus, and thirteen other vehicles.
 Seattle Department of Transportation vowed to solve the problem of Rainier Avenue South.
-Activists say there's been little movement toward solutions and given the statistics on this street later will cost a lot more money than sooner.
+Activists say there's been little movement toward solutions to the threat of deadly car accidents, and given the statistics on this street later will cost a lot more money than sooner would.

 Seattle councilmember Bruce Harrell came to a rally these citizen were holding Wednesday night.
 At the rally a man dressed in a chicken suit danced to direct driver's attention toward the cause but not away from the road.
 He Promised the Department of Transportation would begin tending to the avenue's traffic light situation by winter.